sarthak-sr/XGBoost_Impementation_on_real_world_problem/README.md

 - Use of pipelines and transformers is well depicted in the notebook.
 - XGBoost Regression model is implemented to predict the final value.
 - Hyper-parameter tuning using GridserachCV is implemented.
+- In order to detect outliers, predictions from XGBoost model were made and any actual value which was off by 2.0 was categoried as outlier.
+- These outliers were seperately saved in a CSV file.